brianfohl/portfohlio/README.md

 3. Static code analysis
 4. Build and deployment

-Visit [Add your GitHub Pages URL] to see the live site.
+Visit https://brianfohl.github.io/portfohlio/ to see the live site.

 ## 📖 Project Structure